qpsolvers/qpsolvers/README.md

 <img src="https://scaron.info/images/qp-benchmark-2022.png">

 Note that performances of QP solvers largely depend on the problem solved.
 For instance, MOSEK performs an [automatic conversion to Second-Order Cone Programming (SOCP)](https://docs.mosek.com/8.1/pythonapi/prob-def-quadratic.html) which the documentation advises bypassing for better performance.
 Similarly, ECOS reformulates [from QP to SOCP](qpsolvers/solvers/convert_to_socp.py) and [works best on small problems](https://web.stanford.edu/%7Eboyd/papers/ecos.html).

+## Can I help?

+Absolutely!
+The first step is to install the library and use it.
+Report any bug you encounter in the [issue tracker](https://github.com/stephane-caron/qpsolvers/issues).

+If you're a developer looking to hack on open source, check out [CONTRIBUTING.md](CONTRIBUTING.md).